Crafts Made Using Matchboxes

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

-This is a guide about making a pocket Jack-in-the-box.
+This is a page about making a pocket Jack-in-the-box.
 This easy kid craft is fun to make and even more fun to play with and share.